Project Ideas

 Looking for a project to practise your woodworking skills?
 Here’s a few tips and ideas to get you started.

 What inspires you?
-Is it furniture, upcycling, children’s toys?
+Is it furniture, upcycling old pieces, or creating something fun like children’s toys?
+Start with something that excites you.

 Found instructions online, or in a book?
-Make sure you are clear about the process and the materials.
+Make sure you are clear about the process, tools and the materials.
+If you’re halfway through and realise you need a specific tool that you don’t have, you’re more likely to give up.

 Serving platter/paddle board